FloBrez/itc/causality.md

 Y := f(X) = X
 \end{equation}

+#### Intervention

 Now that we managed to represent this system in various forms, we can start to reason about *interventions*.
-An *intervention* is an operation in the system that fixes a variable to a certain value.
+For now, we define an *intervention* as an operation in the system that fixes a variable to a certain value.
 Here, two interventions are of interest: we can open the switch, i.e. set $X:=0$, or close it, i.e. set $X:=1$.
 The *structural equation* is then
 \begin{equation}
 Y := f(X) = 0
 \end{equation}